Fudgedotdotdot/Fudgedotdotdot.github.io/posts/sandbox-evasion-in-2024/sandboxes.md

 *The data was limited to techniques that detected at least 5 sandboxes*

 The *NtYieldExecution* is a antidebugging technique that doesn't seem very reliable as it considers my machine to be a sandbox.
-The unreliablility is also recognized in the source code :
+The unreliability is also recognized in the source code :
 > *However, this is a hopelessly unreliable method for detecting a debugger because it will also detect the presence of a thread that is running with high priority*